Delhi COVID +Ve Teen Sexually Assaulted by Another Patient, 2 Held

 The minor girl has accused her attacker’s associate for capturing the act on a mobile phone.

-A minor girl, reportedly undergoing treatment at a COVID-19 care centre in Delhi’s Chhatarpur on 15 July was sexually assaulted by a fellow patient in the bathroom, police said on Thursday, 23 July.
+A minor girl undergoing treatment at India’s largest COVID-19 care centre, located in Delhi’s Chhatarpur, was sexually assaulted by a fellow patient in the bathroom, police said on Thursday, 23 July.

 A 19-year-old man, along with his associate, has been arrested for the attack on the the 14-year-old girl and sent to judicial custody, news agency PTI reported.
 The incident took place at a 10,000-bed COVID-19 care centre at the Radha Soami Satsang Beas, that has been set up for treating mild and asymptomatic cases.